prath-devops/web-tools/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
 PLEASE NOTE: This repository is NOT for reporting bugs on the current Dev Console.
-If you have a bug please open a support ticket or post on the forums if you have a bug with the current Dev Console.
+If you have a bug with the current Dev Console please open a support ticket or post on the forums.

 PLEASE USE THIS REPO ONLY FOR FEATURE REQUESTS AND IDEAS FOR THE FUTURE VERSION OF DEV CONSOLE.